 Scholarships, Awards & Bursaries

 The Assiniboine Community College Foundation raises money that goes directly to students in the form of scholarships, awards and bursaries.
-Each year, our students receive anywhere from $150,000 to $200,000.
+Every year, there is over $300,000 available to students at Assiniboine.

 There are three main types of awards:

 - Bursaries - based primarily on financial need

 - Awards - Awards involve multiple criteria such as academic achievement, demonstrated financial need and school or community involvement.

 Scholarships, awards and bursaries are categorized according to by level of study.
 Entrance awards are for students entering into a program (year one).
 Bridging awards are for students who are entering an additional year of study.

 Scholarships, awards and bursaries are available through two opportunities:

 - By Application - You must apply through the awards search tool.
 Take a look at the eligibility criteria for each award.

 - By Selection - Students are selected by our staff for these awards.